India Ratings for Indian debt instruments - Nov 18

 -------------------

-Dirco Polymers Pvt Ltd Fund Based WC Limit IND A4+ 100 Assigned
+Avanti Frozen Foods Pvt Ltd NFB WC Limit IND A1+(SO) 72.5 Assigned

-Dirco Polymers Pvt Ltd Fund Based WC Limit IND A4+ 20 Provisional
+Bright Star Global Trading Fund Based WC Limit IND A4 80 Assigned

-Magick Woods Exports Pvt Ltd Fund Based WC Limit IND A4+ 330 Assigned
+IDT Clothing Pvt Ltd Fund Based WC Limit IND A4 125 Suspended

 LONG TERM RATINGS: